julienXX/zsh-simple/README.md

 A Simple ZSH Config
 ===================

-A simple configuration for getting started with zsh.
+My simple configuration for zsh.

 Installation
 ------------